 Uniting higher education, governments, industry and society for a sustainable future

-The Global Sustainable Development Congress brings together 1,600+ global thought leaders and innovators to discuss urgent solutions to the sustainability emergency.
+The Global Sustainable Development Congress brought together 1,600+ global thought leaders and innovators to discuss urgent solutions to the sustainability emergency.

-Delegates from around the world will immerse themselves in sessions aligned with the societal transformations needed to achieve the SDGs.
+Delegates from around the world immersed themselves in sessions aligned with the societal transformations needed to achieve the SDGs.

-Take a closer look at performance across popular SDGs and learn from best practise around the world as we provide exclusive in-person pre-launch reveals of the THE Impact Rankings 2023, followed by the live reveal of the full ranking on 1 June.
-Join us to discover the institutions leading the fight for sustainable change.
+The event featured a pre-launch reveal of the THE Impact Rankings to take a closer look at performance across popular SDGs and learn from best practice around the world, followed by the live reveal of the full ranking on 1 June.

 The Global Sustainable Development Congress is designed to inspire strategic change for universities committed to supporting the SDGs and to offer practical, tangible plans for transformation.
 It adds human context to the data, allowing delegates to work creatively together to formulate action points and build partnerships.

 Log in to watch the session recordings, or buy a ticket below for post-event access if you do not yet have a ticket.

 Read an open letter from Dr Tony Chan, president of KAUST, a heartfelt call to action outlining his commitment to net zero carbon emissions, and a zero waste and zero-wastewater strategy.